 Weeping Bride (1)

-Hours later, Ophelia woke up in a fancy room that belonged to a wealthy family.
-Why had they brought her to this place?
+Hours later, Ophelia woke up in a fancy room.
+Where had they taken her to now?

-She abruptly sat up, only to be stopped by the pain in her side and the noise of a chain.
+She abruptly sat up, only to be stopped by a terrible headache.

 "What?" she muttered, pulling back the blanket that covered her.